-1) The mediator does not provide legal advice.

-2) Any mediated agreement may_affect the legal rights of the parties.

-3) Each party to the mediation has the opportunity to consult with independent legal counsel at any time and is encouraged to do so.

-4) Each party to the mediation should have any draft agreement reviewed by independent counsel prior to signing the agreement.

-b) In all other cases, the mediator shall inform the parties, orally or in writing, of the substance of the following:

-1) The mediator does not provide legal advice.

-2) Any mediated agreement may affect the legal rights of the parties.

-3) Each party to the mediation has the opportunity to consult with independent legal counsel at any time and is encouraged to do so.

-4) Each party to the mediation should have any draft agreement reviewed by independent counsel prior to signing the agreement.

-c) The mediator shouldall reach an understanding with the participants regarding the procedures which may be used in mediation.
-This includes, but is not limited to, the practice of separate meetings (caucus) between the mediator and participants, the involvement of additional interested persons, the procedural effect on any pending court case of participating in the mediation process, and conditions under which mediation may be terminated by the mediator.
+- 1) The mediator does not provide legal advice. - 2) Any mediated agreement may affect the legal rights of the parties. - 3) Each party to the mediation has the opportunity to consult with independent legal counsel at any time and is encouraged to do so. - 4) Each party to the mediation should have any draft agreement reviewed by independent legal counsel prior to signing the agreement. - b) In all other cases, the mediator shall inform the parties, orally or in writing, of the substance of the following: - 1) The mediator does not provide legal advice. - 2) Any mediated agreement may affect the legal rights of the parties. - 3) Each party to the mediation has the opportunity to consult with independent legal counsel at any time and is encouraged to do so. - 4) Each party to the mediation should have any draft agreement reviewed by independent legal counsel prior to signing the agreement. - c) The mediator should reach an understanding with the parties regarding the procedures which may be used in mediation.
+This includes, but is not limited to, the practice of separate meetings (caucus) between the mediator and participants, the involvement of additional interested persons, the procedural effect on any pending court case of participating in the mediation process, and the ability of any party or the mediator to terminate the mediation.

-d) If the mediation is conducted in conjunction with another dispute resolution process, such as arbitration, and the same neutral conducts both processes, the mediator must describe to the parties the procedures to be followed in both processes clearly, prior to entering into the agreement to mediate.

-Comment: In section D.1.b., the description of the mediation process may include an explanation of the role of the mediator as that of a facilitator, not advocate, judge, jury, counselor or therapist.
+Comment: In section D.1.a., the description of the mediation process may include an explanation of the role of the mediator as that of a facilitator, not advocate, judge, jury, counselor or therapist.
 The role of the mediator also includes, but is not limited to, assisting the parties in identifying issues, reducing obstacles to communication, maximizing the exploration of alternatives, and helping the parties reach voluntary agreements.

-In Section D.1.d., the stages of mediation should include at a minimum, an opportunity for all the parties to be heard, the identification of issues to be resolved in mediation, the generation of alternatives for resolution, and, if the parties so desire, the development of a Memorandum of Understanding or Agreement.
+In Section D.1.c., the stages of mediation should include at a minimum, an opportunity for all the parties to be heard, the identification of issues to be resolved in mediation, the generation of alternatives for resolution, and, if the parties so desire, the development of a Memorandum of Understanding or Agreement.